TakuSemba/JetHub/README.md

 ## What's JetHub? :rocket:

-JetHub is a sample app using Github API and Jetpack components (LiveData, ViewModel, Room, Navigation etc...).
+JetHub is a sample app using Github API and Jetpack components.

 The purpose of this project is to try new Android technologies and learn how it works in an app.